microsoft/pai/webportal/README.md

 ## Deployment

-The [readme](../pai-management/README.md) in service deployment introduces the overall installation process, including that of the web portal.
+The [readme](../pai-management/README.md) introduces the overall installation process, including that of the web portal.
 The following parameters in the [cluster-configuration.yaml](../cluster-configuration/cluster-configuration.yaml) are of interest to web portal:

 * `REST_SERVER_URI`: String, root url of the rest server, for example, http://10.0.3.9:9186